Skip to main content

 Adding metadata to policies

-Before using metadata in policies, you need to define a metadata specification.
+Before using metadata in policies, you need to define a catalog specification.
 This outlines the structure and rules for the data you want to enforce.

-For example, the following metadata specification tracks code coverage in a build:
+For example, the following catalog specification tracks code coverage in a build entity:

 {